close up detailed image of snowflake

 Expansion Valve

-The expansion valve also regulates the amount of refrigerant used in meeting the load requirements.
+The expansion valve is a metering device that regulates the amount of refrigerant used in meeting the load requirements.
 The load, in this case, are the products that need cooling in the refrigerator.

 There are various types of expansion valves.
 They include: